RickyDane/CoDriver/README.md

 - Create files and folders
 - Rename files and folders
 - Switch between "big buttons"- and list mode
+- Open and close tabs with ctrl + t / ctrl + w

 ### Advanced features
 - Compress files and folders